ArjaanBuijk/CarND_Vehicle_Detection/writeup_report.md

 I augmented the data set with the ([<b>Udacity data</b>](https://github.com/udacity/self-driving-car/tree/master/annotations)).
 It turned out augmenting with this data improved detection of the white car coming into view.

-In order to use the Udacity data, I wrote a small ([<b>python script</b>](https://github.com/ArjaanBuijk/CarND_Vehicle_Detection/blob/master/prep_crowdai_images.py)) that reads the csv file, extracted the window region of the car, scaled the size to 64x64, and saved it as a *.png file.
-This provided an addition 72k images.
-To balance it out, I selected images without cars from the project video and the harder challenge project video of project 4, and extracted the same amount of non-vehicle pictures.
+In order to use the Udacity data, I wrote a small ([<b>python script</b>](https://github.com/ArjaanBuijk/CarND_Vehicle_Detection/blob/master/prep_crowdai_images.py)) that reads the csv file, extracts the window region of the car, scales the size to 64x64, and saves it as a png file.
+This provided an addition 72,000 images.
+To balance it out with the same amount of non-car images, I took some images without cars from the project video and extracted the same amount of non-vehicle training examples.

 When training the classifier with all the images, my computer ran into a memory limit.
-I reduced the number of training samples to 35,000 for vehicles and 35,000 for non-vehicles.
+I reduced the number of training samples to 35,000 vehicles and 35,000 non-vehicles.

 I tested two classifiers: